CoReACTER/CoReACTER-manual/main.typ

   size: 11pt
 )

-// TODO:
-// Chapter 12: Computing
-// Chapter 13: Managing and Sharing Data

 = Contributors <ch:contributors>

 The original draft of _The CoReACTER Manual_ was written by *Evan Walter Clark Spotte-Smith (they/them)*.
 Evan (referred to in this text as EWCSS) is an Assistant Professor of ChemE at CMU.
 They are the Founder of the CoReACTER and, as a "Principal Investigator" (or PI), they are nominally responsible for the research organization.

 Ideas for the original draft were improved and clarified through discussions with *Julia Isabelle McKeown (they/them)* and *Dr. Samuel M. Blau (he/him)*.
 Julia is a poet and folklorist who works with the Othering and Belonging Institute (OBI) at the University of California --- Berkeley (UC Berkeley).
 Dr. Blau is a career research scientist at Lawrence Berkeley National Laboratory (LBNL) and a longtime collaborator of EWCSS'.

 Parts of this manual are adapted from resources developed by other faculty at CMU.
-In particular, I want to acknowledge important inputs from *Prof. Rachel Kurchin (she/her)* and *Prof. John Kitchin (he/him)*.
+In particular, we acknowledge important inputs from *Prof. Rachel Kurchin (she/her)* and *Prof. John Kitchin (he/him)*.

 = How to Use This Manual <ch:howtouse>